java2script/java2script/sources/net.sf.j2s.java.core/srcjs/js/README.txt

 This directory contains:

-js/*.js  a set of files needed for all SwingJS pagees
+js/*.js  a set of files needed for all SwingJS pages

 js/make.bat  a script that concatenates the *.js files in the right order to make swingjs2.js